Ameobea/homepage/src/blog/building-embedding-visualizations-from-user-profiles.md

 I used the data I've collected from that project to embed these beatmaps in a very similar way to the Anime Atlas project.
 This project is especially cool to me since there is a lot of really detailed numeric metrics associated with each of these beatmaps that directly relates to gameplay, making the resulting visualization very rich and interesting to explore.

+It's currently hosted on a [standalone website](https://osu-atlas.ameo.dev/), but I plan to integrate it with osu!track somehow in the future.

 ## Data Collection + Preparation

 <div class="note padded">The main question you need to be able to answer with the data you collect is "how similar are these two given entities?"</div>